 Barcodes have been around since 1974 when the Wrigley gum company put a barcode on their gum package and changed the supermarket industry forever — see the history of the barcode here.

 Since then, there have been many use cases for the barcode, including fixed asset tracking.
-Simply applying a barcode label to you asset allows for a unique serial identification, much like a license plate.
-Once scanned, you can access all the information stored to that specific piece of equipment from the serial number.
+Simply applying a barcode label to your asset allows for unique serial identification, much like a license plate.
+Once scanned, you can access all the information stored on that specific piece of equipment from the serial number.